samuelbarrett1234/atp/README.md

 The C++ solution was built and tested using Microsoft Visual Studio 2019, on a Windows 10 machine.
 This project uses the Boost C++ libaries.
 Please ensure that they are installed, and that the environment variable `BOOST_DIR` to be set to the root of Boost's installation directory.

+After installation, try building the library and running the unit tests to check everything is working correctly.

 ## Running the client

 TODO.

-## TODO beyond minimum viable product
+## TODO (beyond minimum viable product)

 At the moment the project is working towards a minimum viable product, using only equational logic and uninformed search strategies.
 This repository still needs the following:
 - a statistics and machine learning library, for modelling the statements and searches, so we can start to use informed search strategies,